25 Team Productivity Automation Statistics

 10. 84% of enterprises use or plan low-code/no-code platforms

-Gartner research reveals that 84% of enterprise organizations actively use or plan to implement low-code and no-code automation platforms.
-This democratization of automation allows business users to create their own workflows without IT dependency. this+that workflows enable teams to build visual automations triggered by messages, making sophisticated orchestration accessible to non-technical users.
+Gartner research finds that 84% of enterprise organizations already use or plan to adopt low-code and no-code automation platforms.
+Once automation opens up like this, business users can build their own workflows without waiting on IT. this+that workflows let teams build visual automations triggered by messages, which puts sophisticated orchestration in reach for people who do not write code.

 11. Citizen developers will outnumber professional developers 4:1 by 2027

-The shift toward no-code automation accelerates rapidly, with Gartner projecting that citizen developers will outnumber professional developers by a ratio of 4:1 by 2027.
-This transformation means business teams will increasingly build and maintain their own automation solutions.
-Organizations that enable this capability gain agility and reduce IT bottlenecks.
+The shift toward no-code automation is moving fast.
+Gartner projects that citizen developers will outnumber professional developers by a ratio of 4:1 by 2027.
+That means business teams will increasingly build and maintain their own automation.
+Companies that make room for it get more agile and clear out IT bottlenecks.

 Beyond GTD: Boosting Productivity in a Multi-Inbox World